bonitasoft/bonita-labs-doc/md/monitoring.md

 ### Distribution of case duration
 This bar chart gives the percentiles.

 In descriptive statistics, a percentile, or percentile, is each of the 99 values that divide the sorted data into 100 equal parts, so that each part represents 1/100 of the population sample.

 The percentiles are represented by graphs that indicate the case duration and are defined by numbers: 10, 20, 30, 40, 50, 60, 70, 80, 90, 100.

-How to interpret percentiles ?
+#### How to interpret percentiles ?
-For example for the 30th percentile, the case duration is 2 days, which means that 30% of the archived cases considered ended within 2 days
+For example, for the 30th percentile, the case duration is 2 days, which means that 30% of the archived cases considered ended within 2 days.

 Raw values, trends, and comparison with the KPI will help decision making for the continuous improvement of process execution and user experience.